rsocket/rsocket/FAQ.md

 Binary encoding makes reading messages more difficult for humans, but it also makes reading them easier for machines.
 There's also a significant performance gain by not decoding the content.
 Because we estimate that more than 99.99% of the messages will be read by a machine, we decided to make the reading easier for a machine.

-There are extant tools for analyzing binary protocol exchanges, and new tools and extensions can readily be written to decode the binary ReactiveSocket format and present human-readable text.
+There are extant tools for analyzing binary protocol exchanges, and new tools and extensions can readily be written to decode the binary RSocket format and present human-readable text.

 #### What tooling exists for debugging the protocol?